Author: William Trick

 close

-• Healthcare Behind Bars at Cook County Jail (Part 2) with Dr. Jack Raba
+• Healthcare Behind Bars at Cook County Jail (Part 2)

-Healthcare Behind Bars at Cook County Jail (Part 2) with Dr. Jack Raba
+Healthcare Behind Bars at Cook County Jail (Part 2)

 While working in Guatemala, Dr. Jack Raba is recruited back to Cook County Hospital to be the medical director for Cook County Jail.
 He negotiates and spearheads the transformation of healthcare at the jail, and champions public health initiatives to combat tuberculosis, smoking, and sexually transmitted infections.
 He courageously works to reduce the use of excessive force within the walls of the jail and pre-arrival by Chicago Police.
 Epilogue provided by Doctors Jane Leonardson and Connie Mennella, two Northwestern Medical Students who made correctional healthcare a career after hearing Dr. Raba’s guest lecture.